Progressive Growing of Video Tokenizers for Temporally Compact Latent Spaces: Conclusion and Limitations

 \subsection{High resolution video reconstruction}

 Directly using our model, \lio, or \magvit to encode and decode videos at high resolution (\eg 540$\times$960), results in out-of-memory (OOM) errors due to the VRAM-intensive 3D convolution layers.
 We found the OOM issue arises only during decoding (i.e., high-resolution videos can be encoded as-is).
 With this in mind, we opted to encode the entire video at once and only spatially tile the encoded latent, decoding each tile separately.
 However, similar to tiling in RGB space, this approach results in artifacts, as seen in Figure \ref{fig:tiling} (a).
 In the latent tiling case, we found the issue to be a misalignment between the full, low-resolution video encoding and decoding regimen learned during training and the tiled decoding seen at inference.
 Specifically, we found that there was a meaningful difference in normalization statistics encountered during training and inference.
-To mitigate this discrepancy, we introduce a \textbf{layer-wise spatial tiling} technique: during decoding, we divide the input to \emph{each} \texttt{conv} layer into overlapping spatial tiles, process each tile independently, and merge the tiles back together using linear interpolation weights to blend the overlapping components.
+To mitigate this discrepancy, we introduce a \textbf{layer-wise spatial tiling} technique: during decoding, we divide the input tensor to \emph{each} \texttt{conv} layer into overlapping spatial tiles, process each tile independently, and merge the tiles back together using linear interpolation weights to blend the overlapping components.
 Using this approach, we can decode into high-resolution videos without any artifacts (Figure \ref{fig:tiling} (b)).